orientechnologies/orientdb-docs/source/Configuration.md

 ##### db.pool.idleTimeout

-Timeout for checking of free database in the pool.
+Timeout for checking for free databases in the pool..

 ```
 Setting name...: db.pool.idleTimeout